How to Start a Photography Business

 photo by silverkblack via iStock

 So, you like taking pictures.
-You’ve picked up some prosumer level gear, picked up a bunch of beginner photography tips to improve your skills, spent a little bit too much time in Photoshop, and maybe even gotten paid to take your cousin’s headshots.
+You’ve picked up some prosumer level gear, picked up a bunch of beginner tips for how to start a photography business to improve your skills, spent a little bit too much time in Photoshop, and maybe even gotten paid to take your cousin’s headshots.
 You’ve reached the crossroads that many people come to when pursuing a craft, the line in the sand that you have to cross in order to become a “professional.”

 Some people say that if you do something you love you’ll never work a day in your life.